miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 ---

+## Some Outlying Coding Work (FastHTML is an Outlier)

-Wow, o1 Pro!
+> Wow, o1 Pro!
 Nice.
-Maybe you'll wrestle the job of summarizing these things from Gemini now that you can handle the token windows too.
-I particularly like your opinion, but that is of course because it flatters me, and who doesn't like confirmation bias?
-I have to watch out for that as much as have my ego stroked by it.
+Maybe you'll wrestle the job of summarizing these things from
+> Gemini now that you can handle the token windows too.
+I particularly like your
+> opinion, but that is of course because it flatters me, and who doesn't like
+> confirmation bias?
+I have to watch out for that as much as have my ego stroked
+> by it.
 Anyway, onward!

 Can you guess where this article is going to go from here?
 I bet you can't.

-## Some Outlying Coding Work (FastHTML is an Outlier)

-## Porting a Jupyter Notebook with New Assumptions
+### Porting a Jupyter Notebook with New Assumptions

 I need to port a Jupyter Notebook, but it was created under the assumptions one has when using a Jupyter Notebook, and those assumptions have changed and I can